joelparkerhenderson/wordbooks/pages/payment-card-industry-data-security-standard/index.md

 * Maintain a policy that addresses information security.

-PCI DSS compliance can be achieved through self-assessment or by engaging with a qualified security assessor (QSA) to conduct a formal audit.
-Failure to comply can result in fines, increased transaction fees, and the loss of the ability to process credit card payments.
+PCI DSS compliance can be achieved through self-assessment or via a qualified security assessor (QSA) formal audit.
+Failure to comply can result in fines and bans.
 Additionally, data breaches resulting from non-compliance can cause damage to the reputation of the affected organization and result in legal action by customers and regulatory authorities.